wavelet-lab/docs/source/hardware/devboard.rst

 Reference clock
 ---------------

-You have several options for the reference clock source:
+Several options are available for the reference clock source:

-* uSDR's internal reference clock source: 26 MHz - default operating mode;
+* uSDR's internal reference clock source: 26 MHz (default mode)
-* The Development board reference clock:
+* Development board reference clock:

-  * Blue DevBoard's reference clock generator runs at 25 MHz;
+  * Development Board Rev 1.0 reference clock generator runs at 25 MHz;
-  * Green DevBoard's reference clock generator operates at 26 MHz;
-  * The devboard's reference frequency can be slightly adjusted using the voltage-controlled oscillator settings (the ``dac_`` option, see below);
+  * The dev board's reference frequency can be slightly adjusted using the voltage-controlled oscillator settings (the ``dac_`` option, see below);
-  * Your should explicitly instruct your uSDR to get a reference clock from the Devboard - see section below or `usdr_dm_create utility docs <../software/usdr_dm_create.rst>`_.
+  * You must configure uSDR to use the reference clock from the DevBoard.
+For instructions, refer to the section below or `usdr_dm_create utility docs <../software/usdr_dm_create.rst>`_.

 * Connection to an external clock generator.

-An input frequency range of 23 to 41 MHz should be used and a peak voltage of up to 3.3 V should be provided.
+  * The input frequency range should be between 23 and 41 MHz.

-DevBoard additional options and settings
+  * The peak voltage should not exceed 3.3 V.

+Additional settings
 ----------------------------------------

-Your DevBoard has a set of "secret" options.
-You can use them for fine tuning/tweaking and get the most out of your device.
+Development Board includes a set of "hidden" options that allow for fine-tuning and optimization, enabling you to get the most out of your device.

-The most common way to access these options is using the ``-D`` option of the `usdr_dm_create utility <../software/usdr_dm_create.rst>`_.
-All the magic is in the ``fe`` (front-end) variable settings, like
+The most common way to access these options is by using the ``-D`` option of the `usdr_dm_create utility <../software/usdr_dm_create.rst>`_.
+The key lies in the ``fe`` (front-end) variable settings, such as:

 .. code-block:: bash

    usdr_dm_create -Dfe=<dev_board_id><dev_board_rev>:<par1>:<par2>:..:<parN>

-If you prefer to work with the API, a parameter string can be passed to the usdr_dmd_create_string() call:
+If you prefer to work with the API, you can pass a parameter string to the usdr_dmd_create_string() function call:

 .. code-block:: C